 New Board members are recruited on an ad hoc basis when a need for new Board members is identified.
-Interested parties are required to write to the Head of Resourcing, attaching a full CV and a supporting statement, along with details of two referees.
-The recruitment process includes informal meetings with members of the Executive Team, visits to services and panel interviews.
+Interested parties are required to write to the Company Secretary and the Group Director of People and Organisational Development, attaching a full CV and a supporting statement, along with details of two referees.
+For particular posts an agency is used to headhunt suitable candidates.

+The recruitment process includes informal meetings with members of the Group Executive Team, visits to services and panel interviews.
 The Board seeks to attract a diverse range of membership in terms of interest, culture and background, most appropriately reflecting the richness and diversity of the communities served by the Charity.